ntustison/PaperANTsX/Text/results.md

 cortical thickness [@Tustison:2014ab].
 This evaluation, unfortunately, is fundamentally flawed in that it is a prime example of a type of circularity analysis [@Kriegeskorte:2009aa] whereby data selection is driven by the same criteria used to evaluate performance.
-Specifically, the underying DeepSCAN network used for the tissue segmentation step employs training based on FreeSurfer results which directly influences thickness values as thickness/segmentation are highly correlated and vary characteristically between
+Specifically, the underlying DeepSCAN network used for the tissue segmentation step employs training based on FreeSurfer results which directly influences thickness values as thickness/segmentation are highly correlated and vary characteristically between